-The application should demonstrate the applicant's understanding of the performance data reporting requirements for this grant program and detail how the applicant will gather the required data should it receive funding.
+The applicant must use this section to demonstrate an understanding of the performance data reporting requirements for this grant program and detail how the applicant will gather the required data should it receive funding.
+Performance measures for this solicitation are listed in Appendix A: Performance Measures Table.